-The second thing about a sadhu will be his spontaneity.
-But you will not find spontaneity in the so-called sadhus.
-When they are feeling hungry they are fasting; how can they be innocent and how can they be spontaneous?
+The second thing about a sadhu will his spontaneity, but you will not find spontaneity in the so-called sadhus.
+When they are feeling hungry they are doing a fast; how can they be innocent and how can they be spontaneous?
 And when they are feeling sleepy they are keeping a vigilance, they are forcing themselves to remain alert.
-When they are feeling angry they are trying to smile, and when they are feeling sexual they are talking about brahmacharya and celibacy.
+When they are feeling angry they are trying to smile, and when they are feeling sexual they are talking about BRAHAMACHARYA and celibacy.

 These people cannot be sadhus - not according to Kabir, not according to me.
 The sadhu has to be innocent like a small child.
-Yes, Jesus' definition is right when he says: "Only those who are like small children will be able to enter into the kingdom of my

-God."
-He is talking about sadhus - like small children.
-But one distinction has to be made: when I say like small children, or when Jesus says like small children, he does not mean childish; he means innocent, yet mature.
-Innocence has its own kind of maturity: a ripeness of innocence, when innocence has flowered
+Yes, 'Jesus' saying is right when he says: Only those who are like small children will be able to enter into the kingdom of my God.
+He is talking about sadhus... like small children.
+But one distinction has to be made: when I say 'like small children', or when Jesus says 'like small children', he does not mean childish; he means innocent yet mature.
+Innocence has its own kind of maturity - a ripeness of innocence, when innocence has flowered.
 What is the difference between a childish person and a person who is like a child?
-The difference is the childish person has no awareness at all.
-Yes, he's innocent: when he feels hungry, he feels hungry and he eats; and when he feels sleepy, he sleeps - but his spontaneity has a deep background of unconsciousness.
+The difference is: the childish person has no awareness at all.
+Yes, he is innocent: when he feels hungry he feels hungry, and he eats; and when he feels sleepy he sleeps - but his spontaneity has a deep background of unconsciousness.
 The spontaneity is there, but it is unconscious.

-When the spontaneity is there, and in the background of consciousness is awareness; when the awareness is there and still you don't interfere with the spontaneous...
-You are so disciplined in your consciousness that you don't create any unnatural discipline for yourself; your awareness helps you to be natural, to be spontaneous, non-interfering, non-repressive, but yet you are aware.
+When the spontaneity is there AND in the background is consciousness, awareness; when the awareness is there and still you don't interfere with the spontaneous... you are so disciplined in your consciousness that you don't create any unnatural discipline for yourself; your awareness helps you to be natural, to be spontaneous, non-interfering, non-repressive.
+But yet, you are aware.

 These two things have to be understood.
 There are people who are unconscious and innocent; they are childish.
 They will not enter the kingdom of God, they are not sadhus.
-Then there are people who are conscious and have become unnatural; because of their consciousness they have started interfering with their natural life.
+Then there are people who are conscious and have become unnatural.
+Because of their consciousness they have started interfering with their natural life.
 These people are so-called monks, sadhus; they are also not ready for the kingdom of God.

 A new combination, a new synthesis is needed: awareness with spontaneity.
-That is what Kabir means when he says sahaj samadhi.
-Sahaj means spontaneity, samadhi means awareness: spontaneous awareness.
+That is what Kabir mean when he says SAHAJ SAMADHI.
+SAHAJ means spontaneity, SAMADHI means awareness: spontaneous awareness.
 If awareness interferes with your spontaneity, you have missed.
 If your spontaneity goes against awareness, you have missed.
-A sadhu is one who is both together: sahajai kaya sadho.
+A sadhu is one who is both together: SAHAJAI KAYA SADHO.